Buying real estate in Ghana?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-What's the average price per square meter for apartments in Accra right now?
+What's the current price per square meter for apartments in different Accra neighborhoods?

 It's something we develop in our Ghana property pack.